withfig/plugins/plugins/zsh-notify_marzocchi/README.md

-zsh-notify
-===

-Desktop notifications for long-running commands in ZSH.
+> Desktop notifications for long-running commands in ZSH.

 Supported terminals
 ---